 “The whole point of being an artist, I thought, was to be connected to people, to make a family.
 A family you were with all the time, like it or not.
 That was the way we’d been doing it for years, whether or not we had an album or a tour to ‘promote’.”

 After many years, she broke away from the label company and tried something completely new.

 “I think people have been obsessed with the wrong question, which is ‘How do we make people pay for music?’
 What if we started asking, ‘How do we let people pay for music?’”

 Even when she posted a breakdown of her expenses to prove it wasn’t all profit, the damage was done and her reputation took a hit.
-That being said, she still had her loyal fans and many social media followers (Amanda Palmer has over 1 million Twitter followers!)
+That being said, she still had her loyal fans and many social media followers.

-Other Key Points Of The Art of Asking
+Other Interesting Stories Of The Art of Asking

-It would be disrespectful of me not to mention some key points with regards to Amanda’s relationships with her husband, Neil Gaiman, and best friend, Anthony.
+It would be disrespectful of me not to mention some interesting perspectives and stories told about Amanda’s relationships with her husband, Neil Gaiman, and best friend, Anthony.

 Amanda also discusses her relationship with her husband, Neil, throughout the book.
 Naturally a very independent woman, Amanda doesn’t like commitment.
 Being married isn’t natural to her and there are numerous passages discussing her struggles with marriage.